Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Introduction

+In this work, we propose a \emph{functional} view of neural architectures and a unifying search space design framework for the efficient construction of (hierarchical) search spaces based on \emph{\glspl{cfg}}.
+We compose architectures from simple multivariate functions in a hierarchical manner using the recursive nature of \acrshort{cfg}s and consequently obtain a function composition representing the architecture.
+Further, we enhance \acrshort{cfg}s with mechanisms to efficiently define search spaces over the complete architecture with non-linear macro topology (\eg, see \cref{fig:best_arch} or \Cref{fig:viz_best_archs} in \cref{sec:details_6} for examples), foster \emph{regularity} by exploiting that context-free languages are closed under substitution, and demonstrate how to integrate user-defined search space \emph{constraints}.

-Due to the hierarchical structure of algebraic terms, the number of candidate neural architectures scales exponentially with the number of hierarchical levels, leading to search spaces 100s of orders of magnitudes larger than commonly used ones.
-To search in these huge spaces, we propose an efficient search strategy, \acrfull{search-strategy}, which leverages hierarchical information, capturing the topological patterns across the hierarchical levels, in its tailored kernel design.
+However, since the number of architectures scales exponentially in the number of hierarchical levels~-- leading to search spaces 100s of orders of magnitude larger than commonly used ones in \acrshort{nas}~-- for many prior approaches search becomes either infeasible (\eg, DARTS \citep{liu-iclr19a}) or challenging (\eg, regularized evolution \citep{real2019regularized}).
+As a remedy, we propose \acrfull{search-strategy}, which constructs a hierarchical kernel upon various granularities of the architectures, and show its efficiency through extensive experimental evaluation.